laygond/Traffic-Sign-Classifier/README.md

 ###### Note:

+- `d = 075` in this case means you keep 75% of the fully connected layer
 - Normalization helps to find faster better weights during training
 - The dropout added to the LeNet architecture increased the training accuracy by 4% than without.
 - The optimizer used was Adam
 - The Networks parameters were  the following:

 ![alt text][image5]